Oklahoma City Rollover Accidents

 Because of the nature of the crash, some injuries are common in a rollover accident:

-- Neck and Head Injuries — The neck and head often sustain traumatic injuries because of the violent way the head is jerked about and the crushing of the roof caused by rolling over.
+- Neck, Back, and Head Injuries — The neck and head often sustain traumatic injuries because of the violent way the head is jerked about and the crushing of the roof caused by rolling over.
 Traumatic brain injuries and complete paralysis from injury to the spinal cord are common.

 - Crushed and Broken Bones — Broken bones in the upper and lower limbs are common in rollover accidents.
 However, skull fractures, broken vertebrae, and broken ribs are also very common injuries.